-CPU FAN In Suspend: This option is used to set if the CPU fans will turn off during suspend mode.
+CPUFAN Off In Suspend: This option is used to set if the CPU fans will turn off during suspend mode.
 The default is Off.

-On: The system will turn off the CPU fans during suspend mode.
+Off: The system will turn off the CPU fans during suspend mode.

-Off: The system will not turn off the CPU fan during suspend mode.
+On: The system will turn on the CPU fan during suspend mode.